rhagarty/techxchange-shared-cache-lab/README.md

 ### Summary

 This completes this part of the lab!
-Move on to the next Section to see how fast OpenLiberty will load this application when the shared cache has been created!
+Move on to the next Section to see how fast Open Liberty will load this application when the shared cache has been created!

-## 3. Verify performance gains with Semeru Runtimes shared classes
+## 3. Open Liberty with Shared Classes Cache

 In this section of the lab, we'll be running the Liberty server in its default mode to run the Getting Started application.
 We'll find that the server starts much faster (in a little more than half the time) and can use less memory because the shared classes cache does not need to remain resident.